-Copies of a transcript of your academic record are available at no charge by requesting them in person or by mailing a request to Kent State University, Office of the University Registrar, P.O.
-Box 5190, Kent OH 44242-0001.
-Allow two working days for processing, except during peak times which may take longer.
-For additional information on ordering transcripts by mail, please call (330) 672-3692 for a recorded message.
+Copies of a transcript of your academic record are available at no charge by requesting them in person, by mailing a request to Kent State University, Office of the University Registrar, P.O.
+Box 5190, Kent, OH 44242-0001 or by accessing Web for Students for the online transcript request form.
+Allow five working days for processing, except during peak times that may take longer.
+For additional information on ordering transcripts by mail, please refer to the Schedule of Classes or the Office of the University Registrar Web site: www.registrars.kent.edu/home.
 All financial obligations with Kent State University must be satisfied before a transcript is released.